Sharon98/easydropdown/README.md

 ### Advanced Usage

-Alternatively, by not using the class 'dropdown' you can instantiate your dropdowns manually in your javascript, with custom settings.
+Alternatively, by not using the class 'ezdropdown' you can instantiate your dropdowns manually in your javascript, with custom settings.

 	$(function(){
 		var $selects = $('select');